 Purple Hull Peas vs Black Eyed Peas

 Purple hull peas, like black eyed peas, are a type of cow pea introduced to the southern United States by African slaves.
-They both have a light green or brown color, so at first glance, they look very similar.
-The main difference is the color of the dot or “eye”: purple hull peas have a purple or purple-brown eye while black eyed peas have a dark brown eye.
+They both have a light green or brown color, but the main difference is the color of the dot or “eye”: purple hull peas have a purple or purple-brown eye while black eyed peas have a dark brown eye.

 Although the taste is similar as well, a SouthernLiving.com article on field peas states that purple hull peas are creamier and milder than black eyed peas.
-After making this recipe, I agree completely: the taste is very similar, just not as strong.
+Unlike black eyed peas which are normally bought dried, purple hull peas are usually bought fresh in the summer.
+In fact, the town of Emmerson, Arkansas celebrates the Purple Hull Pea Festival in June.

 Frozen Purple Hull Peas Recipe Ingredients